-Michael Clarke (leader), David Hambly (deputy leader), Jan Balut, Glenn Brindeiro, Bruce Byers, Gerald Casebolt (doctor), Steven Casebolt, David McClung, William Fryberger, David Seman.
+Members: Michael Clarke (leader), David Hambly (deputy leader), Jan Balut, Glenn Brindeiro, Bruce Byers, Gerald Casebolt (doctor), Steven Casebolt, David McClung, William Fryberger, David Seman.

 It appears that many expeditions that enter the Garhwal leave the camp sites, both on the march in and on the mountains, in a mess.
 There is no reason why a camp site on the march-in should not be left clean.
 We burned a large quantity of litter and cans with Japanese and Czech labels on them.
 Burned cans soon rust away.
 Expeditions going to the Garhwal (and other places too!) should give real thought to the garbage and sanitation problems they cause by their presence.
 Large camp fires are causing destruction in many areas.
 The porters seem to be the main culprits.
 I was shocked at the number of trees that had been felled at Deodi since 1975.